quality improvement in 7 steps

 Quality Improvement (QI) in Charity improvement must be done at a core process level.
 It is the essential re-thinking and radical redesign of business techniques to achieve advances in critical methods of performance, such as cost, service and method of delivery.
 It seems like a lot and that there may be as many steps to it as there are Dalmatians, but it’s not really the case.

 Its also not ‘fixing things’, does not involve anything vague and should not result in platitudes.
 Its about change.

 It’s important to understand the principles behind Quality Improvement (QI) especially in the core processes of your Charity.
 I hope we can offer a useful construct for leaders who wish to understand the systems behind a successful process improvement cycle.

 - Identify the process or procedure for quality improvement change,

-3 EVERYONE must understand that certainly at the beginning that the costs will outweigh the benefits. (in a an environment with a low risk appetite this can be challenging and resistance to change may be embedded.
+- EVERYONE must understand at the beginning that the costs will outweigh the benefits.
+This means in a an environment with a low risk appetite it may very challenging and resistance to change may be embedded.
 People may say things like you are changing too many things…quality improvement means change.

 - Any justification for improvement summarises what’s happening to the business enterprise or industry, what’s changing and what current priorities are.

 - The justification must highlight the business problem that is a cause for concern and signalling change (the problem)